neyb/swak/README.md

 # example

 # tasks
-* use `Internal` what can be
+* Build rxstream only once?
+* Add request context
 * around Wrapper
  * timeout
-* list routes
+* list
-* dont build interceptorPluger when not necessary
 * separate undertow (to eventually let user replace it)

 # where 'swak' comes from